spotlightpa/poor-richard/content/about/coronavirus-dashboard-faq.md

 For Pennsylvania, Spotlight PA and The Inquirer compile data each day from the state Department of Health’s interactive COVID-19 dashboard.
 This collection involves a combination of automated and manual processes.
 The data we collect from the department is not always perfect: The department does not always update its data at regular intervals and, on some occasions, it will provide inaccurate data that it later corrects.

-Sometimes the data on the department’s dashboard doesn’t match the data it has released in other places, like in its press releases or on other pages of its website.
+Since the department first began publishing COVID-19 data on its interactive dashboard, its data has not always matched the data it has released in other places, like in its press releases or on other pages of its website.
 We do our best to check the department’s data before publishing it to the dashboard.
 On some occasions, we will retroactively correct or fill in missing data based on archived information from the Department of Health website.

-For hospitalization numbers for Pennsylvania, the dashboard relies on data compiled by the
+For hospitalization numbers for Pennsylvania, the dashboard relies on data compiled by the U.S. Department of Human Services.
+Specifically, the data is sourced from [a mirror](https://cmu-delphi.github.io/delphi-epidata/api/covid_hosp.html) of the department's [COVID-19 Reported Patient Impact and Hospital Capacity by State Timeseries](https://healthdata.gov/dataset/covid-19-reported-patient-impact-and-hospital-capacity-state-timeseries) dataset that is maintained and updated regularly by Carnegie Mellon University's Delphi Research Group.
-<a href="https://covidtracking.com/">COVID Tracking Project</a>.
-The COVID Tracking Project is a volunteer organization launched by The Atlantic that collects COVID-19 data nationally.
-While we could compile this data ourselves, we decided that it was easier to rely on COVID Tracking Project because they have been collecting this data since April.

 ### Where do you get your Philadelphia data from?